Feedback Guidance of Diffusion Models: Feedback Guidance

 The additive error model results in a state- and time-dependent guidance scale that can be expressed in terms of the posterior likelihood $p_{\theta,t}(c|\bx_t)$.
 The guidance scale is equal to one when the posterior likelihood is high, and exhibits an asymptotic behavior as the posterior approaches $1-\pi$.
 The mixing parameter $\pi$ determines when guidance is deemed necessary: if $\pi$ is close to one, indicating a well learned distribution, guidance is only activated when $p_{\theta,t}(c|\bx_t)$ reaches very low values.
 In contrast, for poorly learned distributions, with smaller values of $\pi$, guidance is easily activated as soon as the posterior decreases.
 It should be noted that if $0<p_{\theta,t}(c|\bx_t)<1-\pi$ the guidance scale is negative.
 We argue that in the continuous case this situation would never arise since the guidance scale would need to cross the asymptote, which should in turn increase the posterior.
 To avoid this happening in the discretized case, we clamp the posterior to a minimum value $p_{\min}$, which in practice implies clamping the guidance scale at $\lambda_{\max}$\footnote{The two are connected by the identity \(p_{\min}=\log \big((1-\pi)\frac{\lambda_{\max}}{\lambda_{\max}-1}\big)\), for more details see Appendix \ref{Appendix: posterior estimation (hyperparameters)}}.\\ In practice, our dynamic guidance scale defined by Eq.~(\ref{eq: guidscale as function of posterior}) can easily be added on top of any pre-existing guidance method such as CFG or LIG.
-To make it clear which methods are used, we introduce the following notation: FBG$_{\text{pure}}$ corresponds to using solely Eq.~(\ref{eq: guidscale as function of posterior}) as guidance scale, FBG$_{\text{CFG}}$ corresponds to adding some base classifier-free guidance on top and FBG$_{\text{LIG}}$ corresponds to adding some base guidance in a limited interval only.
+To make it clear which methods are used, we introduce the following notation: FBG$_{\text{pure}}$ corresponds to using solely Eq.~(\ref{eq: guidscale as function of posterior}) as guidance scale, FBG$_{\text{CFG}}$ and FBG$_{\text{LIG}}$ respectively correspond to adding some base CFG or LIG on top.
 We refer to FBG as all approaches that use variants of Eq.~(\ref{eq: guidscale as function of posterior}) for guidance.
 The corresponding error models assumed for these schemes are given in Appendix \ref{Appendix: Addditional Imagenet results (Hybrid approaches)}.